pepunam/Deploying-a-Scalable-ML-Pipeline-with-FastAPI/model_card_template.md

 ## Ethical Considerations
 The dataset has sensitive demographic features, which could cause biased predictions.
 Performance differs across race, gender, and education levels, so more bias mitigation is needed before real-world use.
 ## Caveats and Recommendations
-he model is trained on 1994 census data, which may not reflect current economic conditions.
+The model is trained on 1994 census data, which may not reflect current economic conditions.
 Regular retraining with updated data and bias analysis is recommended before deployment.